 top of page

-Lenn Redman - Mid-Century Modern Artist, Author, Educator, Entertainer & Civil Rights Activist
+Lenn Redman - Artist, Author, Educator, Entertainer & Civil Rights Activist

 From the 1930’s to the 1980’s Lenn Redman's artistic abilities and entertaining personality captivated audiences around the world.
 Be it on TV or Radio, at Conventions or Private Parties, Lenn's experience drawing more than 200,000 faces from life placed him in a league of his own.
 Utilizing his tremendous experience, he authored his first book, ‘How To Draw Caricatures’ to help educate others.
 The book is still in print, sold around the world and continues to be the leading publication in the field.

 Lenn passed away in 1987 at the age of 75.
 His talents continue to entertain and educate fans around the world.
-His family has preserved his amazing and entertaining collection of Mid Century Modern American art history all can enjoy with a message of world peace needed to be heard now more than ever!
+His family has preserved his amazing and entertaining collection of American art and artifacts and made them accessible to the public.

 Founded in honor of the late artist and civil rights activist Lenn Redman, The Redman Foundation seeks to carry forward his legacy by republishing two of his seminal works, providing valuable art resources, with a long-term goal of contributing to scholarship opportunities, to students pursuing careers in the creative fields.
 Our goal is to create a more equitable and inclusive arts community by breaking down barriers to access and amplifying underrepresented voices.

-The foundation will republish two of Lenn Redman's celebrated works, "What Am I?" and "How to Draw Caricatures," ensuring their accessibility to a new generation of artists and enthusiasts.
+The foundation has re-published two of Lenn Redman's celebrated works, "What Am I?" and "How to Draw Caricatures," ensuring their accessibility to a new generation of artists and enthusiasts.

 In addition to these publications, we will provide a variety of educational resources, including academic assemblies, speaking engagements, and a supportive online community.
 These offerings are designed to support emerging artists and cultivate artistic excellence while fostering inclusivity and spreading awareness.